jfkw/obs-service-go_modules/README.md

 OBS Source Services can run in one of several modes as shown in [OBS Documentation: Using Source Services: Modes of Services](https://openbuildservice.org/help/manuals/obs-user-guide/cha.obs.source_service.html#sec.obs.sserv.mode).

-Currently the recommended mode is `disabled` (aliased as `manual`) which implies:
+Currently the recommended mode is `localonly` which implies:

-- The service is run locally via explicit CLI call `osc service disabledrun`
+- The service is run locally via explicit CLI call `osc service localrun`

 - `obs-service-go_modules` and its dependencies
   `python3`, `libarchive` and `python3-libarchive-c`